ychung66/Robust-Pricing-for-Balancing-Microgrid/README.md

 To replicate the simulation result, run microgrid.m The program will load precomputed data and perform simulation in microgrid.

 To run the full simulation, first run main.m then run microgrid.m

+To model microgrid operation without uncertainty, set line 10 in microgrid.m as 0 To model microgrid operation with uncertainty from load, generation and market price, set line 10 in microgrid.m as 1.